Proximity-Engine/Proximity/README.md

 ## Dependencies

-When building the project make sure you are have `Java 16` installed.
+When building the project make sure you have `Java 16` installed.

 ### Arch